 Check-in will run from 3:00 – 4:30 p.m. on Friday and departure will be at noon on Sunday.

-This conference will focus on life after foster care.
-Participants will learn about financial stability, developing permanent connections, post-secondary education, and more.
+This conference will focus on advocacy.
+Participants will learn about advocacy, ways to use your voice effectively, leadership opportunities, and more.

 Workshop topics may include: